-With more than 20 years of conservation and research experience in Borneo, we have trained over 280 volunteers, 60 research students and 15 interns in a wide range of rainforest conservation topics.
+With more than 20 years of conservation and research experience in Borneo, we have trained hundreds of students from local and international schools, universities and research institutions in a wide range of rainforest conservation topics.
 We welcome visitors at our field sites in Borneo, where we share our expertise and passion, so you have an unforgettable experience and also have the opportunity to give back and support our conservation efforts.

 Keep reading to find out more about the exciting programmes we have on offer and you can choose the experience which is right for you.